nwolverson/vscode-ide-purescript/README.md

 ## Build

-'PureScript Build' command will build your project using the command line `pulp build --no-psa --json-errors`.
+'PureScript Build' command will build your project using the command line `pulp build -- --json-errors`.
-Version 0.8.0+ of the PureScript compiler is required, as well as version 8.0.0 of `pulp` (for the `--no-psa` flag...).
+Version 0.8.0+ of the PureScript compiler is required, as well as version 10.0.0 of `pulp` (with earlier versions remove `--`).

+Alternative build commands can be used by setting `purescript.buildCommand`:

+* For `pulp` with `psc-package`: `pulp --psc-package build -- --json-errors`

 Error suggestions are provided for some compiler errors, try alt/cmd and `.`.